PH1P5/reactor-sleuth-sample/README.md

 # reactor sleuth tracing error sample app
-This sample application reproduces not working log tracing with sleuth and project reactor
+This sample application reproduces not working log tracing with sleuth and project reactor Flux publisher.

 ## run with the following configuration enabled to see access logs